 Train from Beijing - Lhasa - Namtso Lake - Lhasa

 10 Days Beijing Lhasa Kathmandu Train Tour with Everest Base Camp

-Train from Beijing - Lhasa - Gyantse - Sakya - EBC - Kathmandu
+Beijing - By train - Lhasa - Gyantse - Shigatse - Sakya - By overland - Kathmandu

 14 Days Beijing Lhasa Kathmandu Overland Tour with Tibet Train Experience

-Beijing - Lhasa - Gyantse - Shigatse - EBC - Gyirong - Kathmandu - Patan - Bhaktapur - Kathmandu
+Beijing - By train - Lhasa - Gyantse - Shigatse - EBC - By overland - Kathmandu - Patan - Bhaktapur - Kathmandu